ralna/GALAHAD/doc/C/rst-dir/sls_functions.rst

 		  Possible values are:

-		  * 0. The import and analysis were conducted succesfully.
+		  * 0. The import and analysis were conducted successfully.